 Bill Due Date:

-Remember, if you are considering dropping a class, exchanging (dropping one class and adding another) classes, or if you wish to withdraw from classes altogether, it is very important that you thoroughly read our refund policy to learn when you will be entitled to a reduction in charges or a refund of any payments made.
-Our refund policy is also stated on the reverse of all hardcopy bills we send you or on page two of the electronic version of your bill.
+Remember, if you are considering dropping classes, exchanging classes (drop a class and add another class of equal credit), officially withdrawing from all of your classes, or simply not showing up for classes after the semester begins, it is very important that you thoroughly read our refund policy to learn when you will be entitled to a reduction in charges or a refund of any payments made.
+Our refund policy is clearly stated on the reverse of all hardcopy bills and on page two of the electronic version of your bill.

-Spring 2016 charges are now showing on your account.
-You can access your bill (e-bill) to view and print from your “MyGCC” account.
-Once your e-bill is available online, an e-mail notification will be sent to your GCC student e-mail account as well as any active personal e-mail account we have on file.
+Once you receive your first e-bill, for any new registrations occurring after that date, a new e-bill will be available within 3-7 days following the date any changes were made to your class schedule that result in additional charges.
+Anytime changes are made to your class schedule, those changes will trigger a new bill.
+We generate bills every Friday through the last day to drop classes with a partial refund.
+Each time a new e-bill is available online, an e-mail notification will be sent to your GCC student e-mail account as well as to any active personal e-mail accounts we have on file.
 Upon receipt of the notification, review the helpful links that will assist you in paying your bill.
-You may remit payment at any time.
-Be sure to remit payment by the due date.
 We urge students to pay online through their “MyGCC” account in order to expedite the payment process.

 Accessing your bill online